ditkrg/dit-digital-service-manual/docs/Discovery/discoveryPhaseGuideline.md

 -   Go through the flowchart with the stakeholders

 -   Do not make any assumptions in the requirements, make sure the requirements are correct

+## When to stop discovery phase
+At the end of discovery there is two decision available to be made:

+-   You have enough requirements to start building a viable product that fits the users needs, and move the project to the development phase.

+-   It is time consuming to solve the problem at the moment or there are some constraints that prevent us from improving the service, and the project will not be moved into the development phase.

+To make sure it is the right time to move the project forward into development phase, keep these key points in mind:

+-   You understand the context of the service, constraints, problem, and the user's needs.

+-   You have documented the solution and enough requirements to hand it over to the Development team.

+-   Those requirements and solutions are confirmed by both the client and the discovery team.

+If at the end of the discovery phase you came to a conclusion that the project should not move forward to development, it is okay to stop and save time for other projects that have more priority.

 Now that you have been through all the steps,  you are ready to prepare the final document using this [template](https://docs.google.com/document/d/1FZqdr-2xK0YuyiWsdvuDQHNCscFL4xJHDe9ueMUP_Us/edit) with the help of the [documentation guideline](documentationGuideline.md).
 It is mandatory for you to use the template for documentation and follow the guideline for ease of understanding the service by the development team.